In this Article

 - Injection: This type of vaccine is injected into the arms of children up to two years of age.

 - Oral: Vivotif oral or other oral vaccines are given to children who are six years or older.

 The vaccines offer protection to the child for up to three years.
 Ensure that your child is vaccinated during the initial years of development to avoid an infection.

 If typhoid is diagnosed at the right time, your baby has a greater chance of recovery.
-When delayed, typhoid can lead to fatality.
-Ensure preventive measures are taken to keep the disease at bay so your little one can have a healthy childhood.
+When delayed, typhoid can be fatal.
+Hence, even a small health concern should be discussed with a doctor to avoid any complications.
+Also, you must take good care of your little one, which you already do, and take preventive measures to keep the disease at bay.